 Airlines expect mobile services will become mainstream and extend across the entire passenger journey by 2016, with 10% of ancillary revenues being generated through by mobile applications.
 However, airline passengers remain on the edge of really “going mobile” for travel, despite the fact that three-quarters of them carry a smartphone.
 A new SITA/Air Transport World Passenger IT Trends survey reveals that 63% of passengers use their mobile device for flight search, 58% for receiving ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines Going Mobile, But Passengers Are Reluctant".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines Going Mobile, But Passengers Are Reluctant".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.